The Guides to Visit Little Japan Saigon

 In Ho Chi Minh City, there are many entertainment places to come.
-But, when you do not like the crowded streets and luxury shopping centers, you can visit a peaceful place right in the city center, Little Japan Saigon or Little Tokyo Ho Chi Minh.
-That typical quarter locates at the alleys of Le Thanh Ton and Thai Van Lung Streets right in the heart of bustling District 1, called the Saigon Japanese Street.
+But, when you dislike crowded streets and luxury shopping centers, you can visit a peaceful spot in the city center, Little Japan Saigon or Little Tokyo Ho Chi Minh.
+That typical quarter is located at the alleys of Le Thanh Ton and Thai Van Lung Streets, right in the heart of bustling District 1, called Saigon Japanese Street.

 Little Japan Saigon